biojppm/rapidyaml/README.md

 ryml::Tree tree = ryml::parse(ryml::substr(yml_buf));

 // Note: it will always be significantly faster to use mutable
-// buffers and reuse tree+parser.
+// buffers and reuse tree+parser; in the quickstart sample you
-//
-// Below you will find samples that show how to achieve reuse; but
+// will find examples for this.
-// please note that for brevity and clarity, many of the examples
-// here are parsing immutable buffers, and not reusing tree or
-// parser.

 //------------------------------------------------------------------